 “I don’t know how many times in life I have to read a file in Python and iterate over the lines, probably hundreds of times.
 Million other developers experience the same problem, and that is what made sites like Stackoverflow so successful.
 For many, many years now, because of the repetitive nature of programming, a lot of programming up until now involved googling stuff and copy-pasting.
 With generative AI, you don’t have to search anymore.
 The AI can just generate these things, for you, in your editor, and can actually guess what it is that you’re trying to do.
 So you don’t even have to tell the AI.
 Just from the context of what you’re doing.
 It may be able to infer what is your intent and automatically generate the code for you,” Eran explains.

 This same technology is now being applied to other tasks in software development, including test generation, refactoring, and code review.
 Even the process of diagnosing bugs and crashes can benefit from generative AI, which can analyze code and provide explanations for issues.
 While this technology is still in its early stages, developers can already use it to generate code components based on specific context clues, eliminating the need to sift through irrelevant results.
-By using generative AI, developers can free up valuable time to focus on more complex tasks, boosting productivity and efficiency.
+By using AI code generation, developers can free up valuable time to focus on more complex tasks, boosting productivity and efficiency.

 How do generative AI companies do code quality checks?